tolinwei/tube-vim/README.md

 － If you're using *nix, we value you as an experienced user, and due to so many variation of *nix distribution, it's nearly impossible to provide a single installation script to cover all the cases.
 We ask you to have some prerequisites before running the setup script

 1. Have your `git`, and other compilation tools installed.
-In a typical Ubuntu machine, you can normally install them using
+In a typical **Ubuntu** machine, you can install them using

      ```
      sudo apt-get update
      sudo apt-get upgrade
      sudo apt-get install git \
                           build-essential \
+                          cmake \
                           ruby-dev \
                           python-dev \
                           libperl-dev
      ```

 3. Have Vim 7.4 installed.
-Some of the Linux distributions don't include the newest version of Vim in system software repositories, you may consider to compile and install Vim from source code.
+Some of the Linux distributions don't include the newest version of Vim in system's software repositories, you may consider to compile, make and install Vim from source code.

      ```
      wget ftp://ftp.vim.org/pub/vim/unix/vim-7.4.tar.bz2